tophat-cloud/cumulus/README.md

 The official Cumulus SDK for JavaScript, providing as npm

+> Note: current version is unsupported version on typescript project but we considering now and gonna make it, quickly! ([#2](https://github.com/tophat-cloud/cumulus/issues/2))

 ## Installation

 To install a SDK, simply add package like belows: